 Bigil Box Office Collections (Day 6): Continues Its Strong And Steady Run!

 Bigil has turned out to be one among the top money-spinners of recent times.
 The strong and steady performance of the movie on weekdays is a positive sign and the Vijay starrer is making it pretty clear that it is not just an opening weekend wonder.
-Even on the sixth day, Bigil performed pretty decently even though there was a dip in collections in comparison to the previous day.
+Even on the sixth day, Bigil performed quite decently though there was a dip in collections in comparison to the previous day.
 According to reports, the film managed to collect around Rs 58 lakh on day 6 at the Chennai box office.
 These are really big numbers, considering that it was a normal working day and the festival season has concluded.

 According to reports, Bigil has already gone past the Rs 8 crore mark at the Chennai box office.
 Reportedly, the film has collected around Rs 8.4 crore from six days of run at the Chennai box office.
 Meanwhile, it is being believed that the film collected above Rs 6 crore on its sixth day at the Tamil Nadu box office.
 The Vijay-Atlee movie is expected to have gone past the Rs 90 crore mark at the Tamil Nadu box office.